Fuchsine: Basic fuchsine

 Basic fuchsine is a mixture of rosaniline, pararosaniline, new fuchsine and magenta II.
 Formulations usable for making of Schiff reagent must have high content of pararosanilin.
 The actual composition of basic fuchsine tends to somewhat vary by vendor and batch, making the batches differently suitable for different purposes.

 In solution with phenol (also called carbolic acid) as an accentuator it is called carbol fuchsin and is used for the Ziehl–Neelsen and other similar acid-fast staining of the mycobacteria which cause tuberculosis, leprosy etc. Basic fuchsine is widely used in biology to stain the nucleus, and is also a component of Lactofuchsin, used for Lactofuchsin mounting.

 Properties

 Basic fuchsine pieces.
 The two magenta stains on the paper were made by placing one drop of ethanol-water azeotrope, centre, and water, right, on the streaks remaining on the paper after the 'crystals' were removed.
 The 'crystals' were then replaced and the photograph taken.

-The crystals pictured at the right are of basic fuchsine, also known as basic violet 14, basic red 9, pararosanaline or CI 42500.
+The crystals pictured at the right are of basic fuchsine, also known as basic violet 14, basic red 9, pararosaniline or CI 42500.
 Their structure differs from the structure shown above by the absence of the methyl group on the upper ring, otherwise they are quite similar.

 They are soft, with a hardness of less than 1, about the same as or less than talc.
 They possess a strong metallic lustre and a green yellow color.
 They leave dark greenish streaks on paper and when these are moistened with a solvent, the strong magenta colour appears.